cleanlab/cleanlab/examples/README.md

 # ``cleanlab`` Examples

 Not sure where to start?
-Try checking out how we find [ImageNet Label Errors](https://github.com/cgnorthcutt/cleanlab/blob/master/examples/imagenet/imagenet_train_label_errors.ipynb).
+Try checking out how to find [ImageNet Label Errors](https://github.com/cgnorthcutt/cleanlab/blob/master/examples/imagenet/imagenet_train_label_errors.ipynb).

 A brief description of the files and folders: